gramcracker40/LiveTest/backend/README.md

   go to 'http://127.0.0.1:8000/docs'
   for more info on the various routes that the API implements.
 Such as the required parameters for the route, what the route does, etc. The API aims to be RESTful.

+# answer_sheets

 ## API.py
-  builds the fastapi application using a factory pattern.
+  builds the fastapi application

-## core/
+## core_test/
-  core functionality of the application, includes the modules that perform the grading of answer sheets, creation of analytics, test processing, etc
+  The original testing and research that took place to allow for the production of /answer_sheets

 ## models/
   pydantic models that handle data verification through the fastapi routers